traefik/traefik/docs/content/index.md

     Using Traefik OSS in Production?
 Consider our enterprise-grade [API Gateway](https://info.traefik.io/watch-traefik-api-gw-demo?cta=doc) or our [24/7/365 OSS Support](https://info.traefik.io/request-commercial-support?cta=doc).

-    See our API gateway upgrade in action in [this short demo video](https://info.traefik.io/watch-traefik-api-gw-demo?cta=doc).
+    To see how easy it is to upgrade to our API gateway, watch [this short demo video](https://info.traefik.io/watch-traefik-api-gw-demo?cta=doc).